 One of the most common uses of CBD today is to treat anxiety.
-While many people’s hesitation with using cannabis is the paranoid or uneasy feeling that they get from ingesting THC, CBD actually works to counteract that feeling.
+While hesitation to use cannabis because is often due to the paranoid feeling associated with THC, CBD actually works to counteract that feeling.

-CBD, in contrast to THC heavy strains of marijuana, have little to no psychoactive effects on the brain.
+CBD, in contrast to THC heavy strains of marijuana, has little to no psychoactive effects on the brain.
 You won’t get a ‘high’ from CBD but you also won’t feel anxious or paranoid.

-The more research that can be done and the more legal CBD use that can be approved the better.
-The opioid epidemic is one of the biggest problems in the US today; reducing the need to prescribe prescription anti-anxiety drugs can help limit the dependency we as a people have on these potentially dangerous and even life-threatening medications.
+The more research that is done and the more legal CBD use that is approved, the better.
+The opioid epidemic is one of the biggest problems in the US today.
+Reducing the need for prescription anti-anxiety drugs can help limit the dependency these potentially dangerous and even life-threatening medications inflict.